syedMSohaib/node-password-generator/readme.md

 /*

-Dictonary is plain txt file random words
+Dictonary is plain txt file with random words

 Aarhus
 Aaron